earthstar-project/earthstar/docs/specification.md

 ## Signature

-The ed25519 signature by the author encoded in base32 with a leading `b`.
+The ed25519 signature by the author, encoded in base32 with a leading `b`.

+Like the hashes and crypto keys in Earthstar, this is the raw binary signature encoded directly into base32.
+Do not encode the binary signature into a hex string and then into base32.

 ## Workspace

-The `workspace` field holds a workspace address, formatted according to the rules described earlier.
+The `workspace` field holds a workspace address, formatted according to the rules described in [Workspace Addresses](#workspace-addresses).

+Each document belongs to exactly one workspace and cannot be moved to another workspace (because that would cause the signature to become invalid).

 # Document Serialization

-There are 3 scenarios when we need to serialize a document to a string of bytes:
+There are 3 scenarios when we need to serialize a document to a series of bytes:

 * Hashing and signing
 * Network transmission